represented by CatchLight Art Gallery,

 66 North Largent Ranch Road, Fort Davis

-Pastel and Mixed Media.
-Cathy Rhudy, a retired educator, moved to Fort Davis from San Antonio to enjoy the beauty and slower pace of the Davis Mountains and the Big Bend area.
+Cathy Rhudy, a retired educator, moved to Fort Davis to enjoy the slower pace of the Davis Mountains and the Big Bend Area.
 She became involved in the flourishing art community and has enjoyed resuming a life-long love for painting.
-As a pastel painter, she enjoys recreating the beautiful colors and hues that we encounter as we experience the beauty of the Big Bend area.
+As a pastel painter, she seeks to recreate the beautiful colors and hues that we encounter as we experience the beauty of the Big Bend area.
 The blending of the colors across the page recalls God’s handiwork in nature and serves as an on-going reminder of His Blessings.
-Paintings on display at the One O’clock Studio Gallery, located in the J. Davis Emporium, Fort Davis, Texas.
+Cathy is a member of the Big Bend Art Association, Alpine, Texas, and exhibits her paintings at the Cactus Fountain Studio and Gallery, 205 North State Street, Fort Davis, Texas.

 Earth and Fire Gallery